vikumsw/vikumsw.github.io/research/index.md

 comments: false
 ---

-My interests broadly lie in the fields of computer vision, machine learning and natural language processing.
+My interests broadly lie in the fields of machine learning and artificial intelligence.

-I recently got interested in understanding semantics from vision and languague by solving multimodal AI tasks like visual dialog, visual question answering, conversational text generation, etc., using deep learning tools.
+I used my time as an undergraduate to explore few different domains.
+Mentioned below are the publications I managed during the exploration.

 ### Publications